kmoreno08/NBA_Stats/README.md

 # NBA Stats
-This project takes data from basketball-reference.com, stores it, then will be able to calculate certain formulas.
+This project takes data from basketball-reference.com, cleans it, then will be able to calculate certain formulas.